jaircampfens/Paper-Dynamic-Bayesian-Networks-/README.md

 The repository includes:

-1. the DBN model file (GeNIe/SMILE format)

-2. two Jupyter notebooks used for model elicitation and analysis
+A. Two Jupyter notebooks used for model elicitation and analysis

-3. a Python script for survey-based CPT construction
+B. A Python script for survey-based CPT construction